Introduction

 Pile Foundations

 Bored cast-in-situ piles of 300mm to 600mm diameter are common, with depths ranging from 6m to 15m depending on load transfer requirements.
-A pile cap and chimney are cast above the pile cluster to transfer tower loads.

 When to Use Each